The following questions should be considered before completing the application form as this detail will be requested during the application process.

 The first step in applying for a programme in Non-Medical Prescribing is to choose a university, and complete the application form below.

-Nurse applicants should ensure that they choose the relevant application form; either for the Community Nurse Practitioners programme (for nurses without a specialist practitioner qualification who wish to become prescribers) or for Independent and Supplementary Prescribing.
+Nurse applicants should ensure that they choose the relevant application form; either for the Community Nurse Practitioners programme (V150- for nurses without a specialist practitioner qualification who wish to become prescribers) or for Supplementary Prescribing (V300).

 Please ensure that you complete the correct application form for your chosen university.